 Has Sierra Nevada Community Aquatic (SNCA) tried to partner with or garner land from any other governmental or private groups other than the City of Reno?

 SNCA has met with the City of Reno, City of Sparks, Washoe County and several private parties in relation to potential locations for an aquatic center.
 While there is ultimately a need for more than one aquatic center in the region, SNCA has focused on the Moana site due its renewable energy resourses (geothermal & solar), central and accesible location, and the coordination with other recreational features.
-SNCA has been granted an option by the City of Reno to enter into a long term, nominal fee land lease for the land required to build an aquatic center in this outstanding central location.
+SNCA has been successful in obtaining the City of Reno's commitment to operate and maintain the facility once funding has been secured to construct it.

 Where does SNCA stand with securing a major donor for a new aquatics facility?